podaac/hydrocron-api/docker/README.md

 ## Building

-Building the FTS API docker image depends on a tar file version of the project.
+Building the Hydrocron API docker image depends on a tar file version of the project.
 This can be built using `poetry build` or by downloading a previously built version of the project as a tar.

 ### Building from tar